Building Codes & Code Compliance

 Common reasons for failed residential inspections: framing that does not match approved plans, missing or incorrect metal connectors, incorrect nailing patterns on shear walls, electrical deficiencies in wire sizing or protection, plumbing drainage slope or venting deficiencies, and insulation that does not match the approved energy report.

-5. THE UNPERMITTED WORK LANDSCAPE IN LOS ANGELES
+5. UNPERMITTED WORK IN LOS ANGELES

 A significant percentage of residential properties in Los Angeles have some form of unpermitted work.
 Converted garages, enclosed patios, added bathrooms, unpermitted ADUs, relocated walls, added square footage, upgraded electrical panels - work that was never permitted or inspected.
 This is a reality of the market, not an aberration.